 Thinking of installing a new kitchen in your current property or looking for a new home with a better kitchen layout?
-Diane Jennings, Director, Property Sales at Simpson & Marwick gives you her expert advice on the best kitchen layouts for your family's needs.
+Alicia McLean at Simpson & Marwick gives you her expert advice on the best kitchen layouts for your family's needs.

 The kitchen, in most properties, really is the heart of the home especially for families.
 It’s where everyone gathers to eat, cook, do homework, chat about their day and often socialise with friends.

 Therefore, choosing the right kitchen layout is crucial as it should not only maximize space but also increase efficiency and functionality.

 Depending on the size of your family, the available space and the intended use of your kitchen, one of following layouts should fit your every need.
 Whether you opt for U-shaped, L-shaped, galley, island or peninsula layout, make sure your design is not only visually appealing but practical as well.